bmonty98/StockAlot/README.md

 ## For Real Time Data:

-All data is technically real time, however, as the stock market closes in order to get data that changes make sure to run the program Mon-Fri 6:30-1:00 PM
+# All data is technically real time, however, as the stock market closes in order to get data that changes make sure to run the program Mon-Fri 6:30-1:00 PM

+## Using the GUI
+In order to use the program you must first get money

+This is done on the right hand side of the program, Roll/Reroll to get money and accept what random amount of money you get if you want (10 Rolls maximum)

+Then on the left hand side of the program is a search bar, search stock tickers (Ex: AMZN, AAPL, AMD)

+Only correct stock tickers work right now no incorrect tickers / names work

+Press enter to get that stock and then buy and sell that amount of stock with your money you generated

+That's it, enjoy!